-Participants will not have any shareholder rights until the shares subject to Awards have been issued or transferred to the participant.
+Participants will not have any shareholder rights until the shares subject to options or Awards have been issued or transferred to the participant.

-Any shares issued under the Plan will rank equally with shares of the same class in issue on the date of allotment.
+Any shares issued under the DBP will rank equally with shares of the same class in issue on the date of allotment.

-The Plan may be terminated at any time and, in any event, no grants may be made after the tenth anniversary of the Plan's approval by shareholders.
+The DBP may be terminated at any time and, in any event, no grants may be made after the tenth anniversary of the DBP's approval by shareholders.